rguo12/rguo12.github.io/_pages/about.md

 - [Trustworthy LLMs: a Survey and Guideline for Evaluating Large Language Models' Alignment (presented at SoLaR @ Neurips'23)](https://arxiv.org/abs/2308.05374)

-Interested in Causality?
+Interested in Causal ML?
 Please find our papers and algorithm/data repositories.
 - Survey Papers
   - [Causal Interpretability for Machine Learning--Problems, Methods and Evaluation](https://arxiv.org/pdf/2003.03934.pdf)
   - [A Survey of Learning Causality with Data: Problems and Methods](https://arxiv.org/pdf/1809.09337)